Understanding and troubleshooting vMotion

 3. vMotion times out

-4. In vCenter Server, you see these errors similar to:
+4. In vCenter Server, the following errors are present:

 • Migration will cause the virtual machine's configuration to be modified to preserve the CPU feature requirements for its guest operating system.